opentensor/validators/README.md

 The main goal of this repository is to facilitate the interaction with the Bittensor network by providing a set of open-source validators to the community.
-The current validator implementation queries the network for responses and evaluations using carefully crafted prompts, that are later evaluated by a large foundation GPT-J reward model.
+The current validator implementation queries the network for responses and evaluations using carefully crafted prompts using CoT, that are later evaluated by a pipeline of reward functions, including diversity, relevance, rlhf, among others.

 Additionally, the repository provides an analysis and data toolkit that allows users to analyze the data generated from the validator's interaction with the network.
 By default, the validator collects various data points, such as question